Last week, the United Nations launched the Youth2030 Strategy.

 As pointed out by the UN, we are the largest and most connected, tech-savvy generation the world has ever known.
 And more than 90 percent of us live in developing countries, which are often most affected by natural disasters.

 Think about this.
 If one quarter of us were introduced to geospatial mapping, we could have a huge impact.
-We could help disaster relief organizations see where people need help following natural disasters.
+We could help disaster response organizations see where people need help following natural disasters.
 And more people would survive as a result.

 The UN needs to get more young people involved in the humanitarian mapping community.
 As humanitarian mappers, we can make positive contributions as agents of change.
 And we do not even need a lot of materials to do it.
 We just need a computer or smart device.